soumikaaddala/Infosys_Ai_Oil_Spill/README.md

 README.md – Description of the project (this file).

-(Optional) requirements.txt – list of dependencies if you create one.
+requirements.txt – list of dependencies.

 ⚙️ Installation
 1️⃣ Clone the repository